 If you’re a beginner, chances are you won’t really need an EQ pedal, as you’re just getting to grips with your sound.
 However, if you’re a little longer in the musical tooth, you might find that you prefer more bass, mids or treble in your sounds than what is available in your rig.
 In this case an EQ pedal is your best friend.
 The MXR 6B Equalizer Silver Pedal SIX BAND EQ gives you the option to adjust your sound to your liking, as do the Boss GE-7 Equalizer.

-A compressor pedal will even out your sound, so there are no unwanted peaks or troughs in your sound - perfect for guitarists who use vintage valve amps that might not respond so well to the intricacies of your playing,.
-When you use a compressor, each not you play will be heard at the same volume and really bring out your sound.
+A compressor pedal will even out your sound, so there are no unwanted peaks or troughs in your sound - perfect for guitarists who use vintage valve amps that might not respond so well to the intricacies of your playing.
+When you use a compressor, each note you play will be heard at the same volume and really bring out your sound.
 The Strymon OB1 Clean Boost Compressor Pedal is a great professional compressor, as is the MXR M102 Dyna Comp Compressor Guitar Pedal.

 Loop pedals are great to lay down some chords or riffs and jam along to, but they can offer so much more.
 You can create entire songs with a looper and add a new dynamic to your live set.
 We actually wrote a blog on the best looper pedals, which showcases some great pedals including the Electro Harmonix Nano 360 Looper.
 The Boss RC-1 Loop Station Pedal and Landlord FX Happy Hour Looper Pedal are also great options ranging from beginner to expert, but both equally as useful.